tengku-hanis/jomresearchwebsite/content/webinar_detail/2024-12-03-machine-learning-with-r/index.en.md

 tags: []
 ---

-**This webinar is OPEN FOR REGISTRATION!**
+The material for this webinar is available for purchase:

 -   Title: Machine learning with R
--   Date: Dec 14-16, 2024 (Saturday-Monday)
--   Time: 09.30am - 04.30pm (MYT)
 -   Language: English
--   Location: Online (Google Meet)
--   Fee: RM350 (recording, slides, R codes, dummy data, and e-certificates will be provided)
+-   Price: RM350 (3-days recording, slides, R codes, and dummy data will be provided)
 -   Content:
     1. Introduction to R and RStudio
     2. Basic concepts and terms in machine learning